GNOME/gtk/docs/reference/gtk/input-handling.md

 Under the hood, all shortcuts are represented as instances of `GtkShortcut`, and they are managed by `GtkShortcutController`.

+## Text input

+When actual text input is needed (i.e. not just keyboard shortcuts), input method support can be added to a widget by connecting an input method context and listening to its `::commit` signal.
+To create a new input method context, use gtk_im_multicontext_new(), to provide it with input, use gtk_event_controller_key_set_im_context().

 ## Event controllers and gestures

 Event controllers are standalone objects that can perform